BattMoTeam/BattMo/_sources/optimisation.rst.txt

 	  clear
 	  close all

-	  % Load MRST modules
-	  mrstModule add ad-core mrst-gui mpfa optimization

-For this example we set up a standard Li-ion battery with an NMC cathode and graphite anode without currect collectors.
+For this example we set up a standard Li-ion battery with an LCO cathode and graphite anode without currect collectors.
 At the moment, we do not take into account thermal effects, and we use a simple diffusion model.
 This means that the diffusion in the active material